papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 (In most browser devtools, you can right-click on that "<p></p>" to show where it appears in the DOM, which is handy.)

-If you look in the DOM inspector, you’ll see that it instead of a "<div>」 inside a 「<p>", it shows:
+If you look in the DOM inspector, you’ll see that it instead of a "<div>" inside a "<p>", it shows:
 ```html
 <p></p>
 <div>First</div>
 <p></p>
 ```
 That’s because this is invalid HTML!
-A "<div>」 cannot go inside a 「<p>」.
-When the browser parses that 「<div>」, it actually closes the preceding 「<p>」, then opens the 「<div>」; then, when it sees the (now-unmatched) closing 「</p>」, it treats it as a new, empty 「<p>".
+A "<div>" cannot go inside a "<p>".
+When the browser parses that "<div>", it actually closes the preceding "<p>", then opens the "<div>"; then, when it sees the (now-unmatched) closing "</p>", it treats it as a new, empty "<p>".

 As a result, our DOM tree no longer matches the expected view tree, and a hydration error ensues.